tokay-lang/tokay/README.md

 Tokay is a programming language designed for ad-hoc parsing.

-> Tokay is under development and not considered for production use yet; There are plenty of bugs, incomplete or experimental features and planned concepts.
-Be part of Tokay's ongoing development, and [contribute](#contribute)!
+> Tokay is under development and not considered for production use yet; Be part of Tokay's ongoing development, and [contribute](CONTRIBUTING.md)!

 ## About